darkconsole/dse-untamed-2/README.md

 	[+] Health (+100, +100, +100)
 	    Increases pack member health pool.

+	[-] Shout: Follow
+	    Command nearby pack members that were saying to follow you.

+	[-] Shout: Stay
+	    Command nearby pack members that were following you to stay put.

 ## Ferocity

 Perks from the path of the wolf increase the lethality of the pack.